angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 :::row{variant=PILE}
 LED
 SW
-Tsz
+Dur
 LP
 TO
 :::

 We can play the pile in the following manner:

-1. Cast Brainstorm and put back X then Ideas Unbound on top
+1. Cast Brainstorm, draw LED, SW, Duress, put back X then Ideas Unbound on top
-1. Cast Thoughtseize targeting the opponent and taking their Stifle
+1. Cast Duress targeting the opponent, take their Stifle
+1. Cast LED
-1. Cast LED, cycle Street Wraith cracking LED for {U}{U}{U} and draw the IU
+1. Cycle SW, hold priority crack LED for {U}{U}{U}, draw IU
-1. Cast IU, drawing the rest of the pile
+1. Cast IU, draw X, LP, TO
-1. The Lotus Petal gives you a second {U} to cast Thassa's Oracle with an empty library
+1. Cast LP, crack for {U}
+1. Cast Oracle to win with 0 cards in your deck

 Because we had additional resources we were able to utilise them to provide additional protection against what our opponent had.
 In this instance having the